Pepperstone ASIC - Is Pepperstone regulated by ASIC?

 More so, within Australia, FX trading bonuses such as deposit bonuses and the likes are now banned.
 However, the change notwithstanding, your funds are still held in segregated bank accounts so that they are separated from the business and are protected, even if the broker goes bankrupt.

-You can open a demo account with Pepperstone to confirm this development (74-89% of retail CFD accounts lose money).
+You can open a demo account with Pepperstone to confirm this development (74-89% of retail investor accounts lose money when trading CFDs).

 |Features||Pepperstone ASIC Regulation Now||Pepperstone ASIC Regulation Before|